mjkleinman/multi-area-cleaned/README.md

 This step installs everything from jupyter notebook to matplotlib for plotting.
 Note these will be done inside your virtual environment and will not disrupt your base python installation.

 # Examples
 To generate the figures for the paper, run the following Jupyter notebooks.
 For `Revision_main.ipynb` and `Revision_exemplar.ipynb`, most of the cells rely on saved data and can be run immediately.
-Generating the PSTHs and PC plots takes a bit of time. `Dynamics_polished` should run in about 5 minutes.
+Generating the PSTHs and PC plots takes a bit of time. `Dynamics_polished.ipynb` should run in about 5 minutes.
 You may get occassional matplotlib warnings, but these can generally be ignored.

 ```
 sims/Revision_main.ipynb